thladnik/vxpy/README.md

 ```
 Upon first start, VxPy will download demo data files, which may take some additional time.

-### Notes on dependencies
+> [!NOTE]

-* Because of changes with regard to multiple inheritances in PySide6 (https://bugreports.qt.io/browse/PYSIDE-1564), PySide is currently locked to 6.4.3 until this issue is patched in VxPy.
+> Because of changes with regard to multiple inheritances in PySide6 (https://bugreports.qt.io/browse/PYSIDE-1564), PySide is currently locked to 6.4.3 until this issue is patched in VxPy.
 This also requires NumPy to be locked to the latest 1.x release (1.26.4).

 ## Compatible devices